 Also, for the first time ever the number of logs from outside W/VE/XE exceed those in that region.
-For sure some of this is driven by the increasing ease of log submission with expanding internet connectivity and stability and adoption of the Cabrillo file format.
-A higher percentage of contesters are submitting logs.
-However, it also has to be caused as well by growth in contesting as a part of the amateur radio hobby.
+For sure some of this is driven by the increasing ease of log contesting as a part of the amateur radio hobby.
 There are just more people contesting!